DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 Substitute "DBSERVER" with the Database Server name or its IP address.
 Use "**localhost**" or "**(local)**" if you use a local Database Server.

-**3.** Run the *DatabaseUpdater* project.
+**3.** Run the *DatabaseUpdater.NetCore.Desktop* project.
 The console application will generate a database and populate it with business objects, security roles, and users.